ereio/icacoe-react-native/readme.md

 familar with using original class components, binding function scope in constructors, etc. I tried to extend what I know about sustainable archtitecture, but applied with hooks.
 Because it's my first time, I may have accidentally used some bad practices or undesirable patterns.
 Please let me know if so, as I'd like for this aims to be learning experience! :)

-With additional time, I would have added the following:
-- eslintrc.js with rules formatted to desired code styling (editor agnostic code styleguide)
-  - airbnb's probably
-- extract react-navigation out to an isolated component alongside the view as index.js (similar to the store index.js)
-- setup dotenv for development or staging environment config (if remote apis or demo data was available)
-- add a nice icon

 ## Steps

 0. create stubbed views based on estimated screens needed